 Petra is not visible from Wadi Musa or anywhere else.
-The winding path through Petra’s Siq, the one revealing the Treasury, is 1.2 km long and will take you around 20 minutes if you are in rush, 40 minutes if you’re like us and you keep stopping to take pictures.
+The winding path through Petra’s Siq, the one revealing the Treasury, is 1.2 km long and will take you around 20 minutes if you are in a rush, 40 minutes if you’re like us and you keep stopping to take pictures.

 Should I ride camels or donkeys in Petra?

-No, we totally advise against it: locals and tour guides offer tourists the opportunity to ride a camel or a donkey to see Petra without walking, and we know that for some people this is tempting.
+No, we totally advise against it: locals and tour guides offer tourists the opportunity to ride a camel or a donkey to see Petra without walking, and we know that for some people, this is tempting.

 In the past, they were used to carry goods and people because there was no other way of doing so.
-Today, things have changed and animals cannot be used as workers anymore (except for special things, such as police dogs!): the duties these animals perform can be stressful, dangerous, and sometimes lethal.
+Today, things have changed, and animals cannot be used as workers anymore (except for special things, such as police dogs!): the duties these animals perform can be stressful, dangerous, and sometimes lethal.

 So please, stay away from camels, horses, and donkeys riding in Petra!